 Moles are considered to be agricultural pests.
 They can cause damage to the machinery or drainage system.
 These pests create hills that destroy the landscape and kill parts of the lawns.
-Moles don’t consume flowers or plant roots but they can either cause damage or move the roots to another place.
+Moles don’t consume flowers or plant roots, but they can either cause damage or move the roots to another place.

 - Nitrogen gas: recently, many people use the nitrogen gas to get rid of moles.
 It’s also safe for the environment.

 - Nonstandard method: if you are a cat owner, don’t throw the cat litter.
-Instead fill some of the mole holes with it.
+Instead, fill some of the mole holes with it.

 How to Get Rid of Ticks?

 Ticks are one of the most vicious enemies in the garden.
 These small bloodsucking ectoparasites can be barely seen.
-Ticks live in moisture warm climates and hide in woodlands, grass, trees that are usually unmaintained.
+Ticks live in moisture warm climates and hide in woodlands, grass, and trees that are usually unmaintained.

 Ticks are extremely dangerous parasites, as they can spread serious diseases such as Lyme disease or Q fever.
-Also, the bad garden bugs can suck your blood without being noticed.
+Also, bad garden bugs can suck your blood without being noticed.
 Half of the tick’s body will eventually end up inside you, feeding on your blood and organs.
 Moreover, if you try getting rid of the tick and tear it off its body, the tick itself has the ability to develop inside your body and still feed on your blood.

 If you encounter ticks in your garden, you have to get rid of them immediately with the help of these methods:

-- Apply a natural insecticide: You can find over-the-counter organic insecticide called pyrethrin against ticks.
-It will kill the parasites and even fleas.
+- Apply a natural insecticide: You can find an over-the-counter organic insecticide called pyrethrin against ticks.
+It will kill parasites and even fleas.
 The pyrethrin powder can be used on the lawn, but the spray can be applied on fences or other vertical areas.

 - Keep the lawn mowed: Once again, keep the garden clean.
 Don’t leave the grass to get This will guarantee ticks will be destroyed.

 - Check your pets regularly: as ticks are bloodsucking parasites, it’s most commonly to be attracted by your dog or cat, as well.
 You should check thoroughly your pets for ticks.
-Also, take precautions and go to the vet who will prescribe a tick treatment.
+Also, take precautions and go to the vet, who will prescribe a tick treatment.